nicolasventer/tmp_cmd_runners/client/README.md

 # Client

 This is the frontend for CommandRunners.
-It renders a dashboard where each widget can run a shell command, display its live output, optionally transform that output with custom JavaScript, and participate in a saved dashboard state that can be loaded or renamed later.
+It renders a browser dashboard where each panel can run a shell command, stream output, apply an optional JavaScript transform, and participate in a saved dashboard layout.

 ## Stack

-- React
+- React 19
 - Bun
 - GridStack
 - Monaco Editor
+- `autosize`

 ## Requirements